19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 5. Chase the Aurora Borealis

-Whatever your interests are, you canโ€™t deny your excitement about one thing common to every destination in the far north: Aurora Borealis.
-This natural phenomenon colors the sky with glowing lights, but it is not always so easy to spot them.
+Whatever your interests, you canโ€™t deny your excitement about one thing common to every destination in the far north: the Aurora Borealis.
+This natural phenomenon colors the sky with glowing lights, but spotting them is not always easy.

-But, guess what?
+But guess what?
 Fairbanks is one of the best places to see the Northern Lights.
-Nevertheless, your chances are quite high with experienced tour companies and a little bit of luck.
+Nevertheless, your chances are quite high with experienced tour companies and a little luck.

-These companies know the best weather conditions and times of the day to view the clearest of Northern Lights.ย
+These companies know the best weather conditions and times of the day to view the clearest of these spectacular lights.

 Sean Kurdziolek portrait of the Northern Lights.